amigavision/AmigaVision/data/misc/MegaAGS-ReadMe.txt

 - First, make sure to have CD32 controller mode enabled.
 - Enter "Define joystick buttons" mode
 - Map directions as usual
-- Map the first three buttons (red, Blue Yellow) to A, B and Y.
+- Map the first three buttons (red, blue and yellow) to A, B and Y.
 - The fourth button (green) is practically never used, and can be mapped to Select, ZL or similar.
 - Go ahead and map Right and Left Triggers and Play/Pause.